-Drop: Withdrawal; Incomplete grade: It is the student's responsibility to be registered in the class before the deadline for adding classes.
+Drop; Withdrawal; Incomplete grade: It is the student's responsibility to be registered in the class before the deadline for adding classes.
 As well, should the student need to drop or withdrawal from the class, it is the student's responsibility to do so before the final date for withdrawing.
-There is never an incomplete grade assigned.
+In general, there is never an incomplete grade assigned.

-- Saturday, October 8, 2016 is the LAST DAY TO ADD using add codes. - Sunday, October 9, 2016 is the last LAST DAY TO DROP without a 'W' grade. - Friday, November 18, 2016 is the LAST DAY TO DROP Fall classes with a 'W' grade.
+- Saturday, January 21 2017 is the LAST DAY TO ADD using an add code which you must get from the instructor.
+(So don't wait until Saturday January 21 to realize you need to get an add code from me since I often do not check my email on weekends.) - Sunday, January 22 2017 is the last LAST DAY TO DROP without a 'W' grade. - Friday, March 3 2017 is the LAST DAY TO DROP Fall classes with a 'W' grade.